emericg/esp32-environmental-sensors/README.md

 ### Air Quality Monitor

 ESP32 board with a handful of sensors for air quality monitoring.
-[Check it out!](AirMonitor)
+[Check it out!](AirQualityMonitor)

+### Weather Station

+ESP32 board with a handful of sensors for weather monitoring.
+[Check it out!](WeatherStation)

 ## Get involved!